opengisch/QField-docs/documentation/get-started/storage-qfc.en.md

     1. From your <ins>Organization account's landing page</ins>, click on *Edit Organization*.
     2. Switch to the corresponding **Billing Section**.
     3. Navigate to the bottom of the page.
-        There you will find all previous and current invoices associated with your Personal Account or your Organization Account.
+        There you will find all previous and current invoices associated with your Organization Account.

         !![Example of Invoice](../assets/images/qfc-storage-plans-invoice.png,400px)